Židikai: Culture

 The Židikai Culture Centre encourages regional traditions and leisure activities for the youth and other residents of the town.
 The building of the Culture Centre was completed in 1967 with two halls: a larger hall with a capacity of 200 seats for large events, concerts, disco parties etc. and a smaller hall for events such as art exhibitions and board game tournaments.

-The Židikai public library was opened in 1939.
-In 2004, the library had about 9,000 documents and books in its holdings.
-In 1994, the library moved to new premises in the building of the Culture Centre (which is also home to the town's music school).
-The library is a branch of Mažeikiai public library.
+Židikai public library was opened in 1939.
+In 2004, the library had about 9,000 documents and books in its possession.
+In 1994, the library moved to the new premises in the building of the Culture Centre (which is also home to the town's music school).
+The public library is a branch of Mažeikiai public library.